heuer/segno/docs/comparison-qrcode-libs.rst

 ..
 [1] Even if all libs generate the same byte output (``40 e5 15 22 04 36 f6 46 52 05 37 96 d6 26 f6 c0``),
        the generated QR Code may look different because they choose a different mask pattern.
-       ISO/IEC 18004:2015(E) (see page 7) uses mask 5, while qrcode and qrcodegen use mask 4 and
+       ISO/IEC 18004:2015(E) (cf. page 7) uses mask 5, while qrcode and qrcodegen use mask 4 and
        PyQRCode / PyQRCodeNG use mask 6